Maikon/personal_blog/_posts/2014-07-25-more-lambda.md

 #=> NameError: undefined local variable or method `age' for Person:Class
 {% endhighlight %}

-Similarly when you at the @ symbol in front of age you get the following:
+Similarly when you use the @ symbol in front of age you get the following:

     NoMethodError: undefined method `+' for nil:NilClass